 - Remove from oven and allow to rest for 2-3 minutes before serving.

 - Fresh broccoli can be substituted with frozen broccoli, but it needs to be thawed first.
+Frozen broccoli releases water as it thaws and can make the cheese filling watery.

 - If your skillet is not oven-safe, transfer chicken to an oven-safe baking dish before baking.